uf-mil/mil/docs/development/python_style.md

 #### Conditional Expressions

 Conditional expressions are short expressions which use the `if` and `else` keywords.
-Conditional expressions are powerful tools which can be undertood by new editors of the code.
+Conditional expressions are powerful tools which can be understood by new editors of the code.

 Remember to keep the result, `if`, and `else` sections of the expression to only one line.
 For example:
 ```python